 04 of 25

 It's easy to see why Tillandsia cyanea is called the Pink Quill Plant.
 The pink bracts fan out like a feather, with purple flowers poking out the sides.
 Unlike most air plants, you can even grow Tillandsia cyanea in soil.
 However, they are perfectly happy au natural, if given plenty of moisture.

 Air plants are in the tropical bromeliad family.
 When grown indoors, air plants will need to be watered regularly.
 You can submerge the plants in water and let them soak for about an hour, or you can mist them two to three times per week.Continue to 5 of 25 below.

 Tillandsia aeranthos bergeri

-Tillandsia aeranthos is one of the most popular air plants, because of its vibrant flowers.
+Tillandsia aeranthos bergeri is one of the most popular air plants because of its vibrant flowers.
 It blooms reliably every spring in spiky pink and blue flowers.
 This is a very low maintenance plant and as with most Tillandsia varieties, it likes bright, indirect light or the fluorescent bulbs of the office.
-Tillandsia aeranthos grows about 6 to 9 inches in height and width.
+Tillandsia aeranthos begeri grows about six to nine inches in height and width.

 06 of 25

 Several air plants tend to grow sideways or snake in odd directions.
 Tillandsia kolbii has an upright habit, like a bunch of celery.
 It only grows two to three inches tall, but makes a statement with the soft, gray fuzz on its leaves, especially when they blush pink before blooming.

 07 of 25